kkorrapaty/roshiTechSite/README.md

 ## Future Updates

 I would like to add the functionality for users to search the site and go to the respective route.
-Also, when signed in, the registered users should see auhtorized links and specific services that are relevant to them.
+Also, when signed in, the registered users should see authorized links and specific services that are relevant to them.